Knrcs/Knrcs/README.md

 - 🔭 I’m currently working on:
   * on two different secret projects
   * Destiny 2 weapon wishlist bot for Discord
+  * On a new Clan Website intigrating the Discord and Bungie API

 - 🌱 I’m currently learning
   * Gamemaker language